ApexRMS/dgsim/README.md

-# carep
+# dgsim
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SyncroSim Package for simulating demographics of wildlife populations.